 The simple checks and balances enabled through frequent, accurate reporting saves time and money in any project.
 The more people who are paying attention, the more likely spotting an issue becomes, the more likely getting things to go right the first time becomes.
 This preventative mindset only happens easily with good reporting, with reports everyone can understand.

 While some people have no issue visualizing a finished structure in their minds from a spreadsheet, not everyone is so lucky.
-Cloud-based drone data visualization software like Propeller aims to make reporting and visualizing your site as straightforward as possible with 3D models rendered as close to the real world as possible.
+Browser-based drone data visualization software like Propeller aims to make reporting and visualizing your site as straightforward as possible with 3D models rendered as close to the real world as possible.
 The same goes for making measurements or comparison in that model or to automate repeated tasks and highlight the most relevant information.

 Progress reporting the traditional way